micnncim/kubectl-reap/README.md

 ### ConfigMaps

-In this example, `kubectl-prune` deletes the unused ConfigMap `config-2`.
+In this example, this plugin deletes the unused ConfigMap `config-2`.

 ```console
 $ kubectl get cm